 Planting a flower garden certainly makes your yard more beautiful, but it can also be an enjoyable way to pass a warm afternoon.
 If you're considering starting a flower garden, there are a few things you'll want to keep in mind.
-Read on to learn the best gardening tips before you haul out the shovel and gardening gloves.
+Before you haul out the shovel and gardening gloves, read these gardening tips.

 Know the blooming period: Not all flowers bloom at the same time.
 While some varieties arrive in the spring, others bloom through the summer and even into the fall.
 If you want to enjoy your garden throughout the seasons, consider planting a mixture of flowers with different blooming periods.
 As the flowers alternate blossoming, your flower bed will always have something in bloom.

 Choose between perennials and annuals: There are two types of flowers: those that return year after year and those that bloom for one year only.
 If you prefer low-maintenance gardening, planting perennials that return year after year may be best for you.
 If you don't mind replanting each year, mix some beautiful annuals into your garden.
 Planting annuals is also a great way to fill out your flower bed while waiting for new perennials to grow and populate.

 Plant native: Wherever you live, there are certain varieties of flowers and plants that are native to your climate.
 Native plants typically require less care than other plants and can help boost the ecosystem of your flower garden.
 They are naturally resistant to pests and other ailments, requiring you to use fewer chemicals, which in turn benefits your garden and local wildlife.